abderraoufbelil/E_Store/README.md

 # E_Store
-E_store withe filters(only frontend) using react(vite) tailwindcss and font awesome icons
+E_store with filters (only frontend) using react(vite) tailwindcss and font awesome icons